 Poor Carl Macek can't catch a break.
 Although he was responsible for many Macekres, he is frequently given "credit" for almost every poorly localized release of '80s anime.
 Some have even blamed him for the American versions of Warriors of the Wind (which was produced by New World Pictures), Macross: Clash of the Bionoids (which was dubbed by the original Japanese studios and butchered by Just For Kids Video), Battle of the Planets (Sandy Frank) and Tranzor Z (3-B Productions).

-Also, he's blamed for removing death and violence from the three series used for Robotech; not a single death was removed from Macross, nor was any violence.
-He is also blamed for Robotech: The Movie; the studio in charge of the film rejected his original script, which apparently was mostly just a straight dub, and demanded all the changes made to it as they had found it depressing.
+Also, he's blamed for removing death and violence from the three series used for Robotech; in fact, not a single death was removed from Super Dimension Fortress Macross, nor was any violence.
+He is also blamed for Robotech: The Movie; the studio in charge of the film rejected his original script, which apparently was mostly just a straight dub, and demanded all the changes made to it as they had found the original depressing.

 Tokyopop was accused of "flipping" the first series of the Kingdom Hearts manga.
 They didn't.
 The manga was released that way in Japan as well, and Tokyopop made this very clear in their press releases about the series.